r4bbitjs/r4bbitjs-website/docs/getting-started.md

 ## Publishing a Message With The Client

-Alright we came to the last point let's use our client to publish a message to our created server.
+Alright, we came to the last point: let's use our client to publish a message to our created server.

 ```ts
 await client.publishMessage(